 Sliding filament theory of muscle contraction

 1. The sliding filament theory was mainly proposed to explain the process of muscle contraction.
-This theory proposes that during muscle contraction the thin filaments slide over the thick filaments leading to shortening of the myofibrils.
+This theory proposes that during muscle contraction, the thin filaments slide over the thick filaments, leading to shortening of the myofibrils.

-2. Each muscle fibre possesses alternate light and dark bands, which contain a specialised contractile protein known as actin and myosin respectively.
+2. Each muscle fibre possesses alternate light and dark bands, which contain a specialised contractile protein known as actin and myosin, respectively.

-3. Actin refers to a thin contractile protein present in the light band and is known as the I-band, on the other hand, myosin is a thick contractile protein present in the dark band and is known as the A-band.
+3. Actin refers to a thin contractile protein present in the light band, and is known as the I-band.
+On the other hand, myosin is a thick contractile protein present in the dark band and is known as the A-band.

-4. An elastic fibre called Z line bisects each I-band.
+4. An elastic fibre called the Z line bisects each I-band.
 To this z-line, the thin filament is firmly anchored.
 The central part of the thick filament that is not overlapped by the thin filament is known as the H-zone.

-5. During muscle contraction, the myosin heads or cross bridges come in close contact with the thin filaments causing the thin filaments to be pulled towards the middle of the sarcomere.
-The Z line attached to the actin filaments is also pulled leading to the shortening of the sarcomere.
-Hence, the length of the band remains constant as its original length and the I-band shortens and the H-zone disappears.
+5. During muscle contraction, the myosin heads or cross-bridges come in close contact with the thin filaments, causing the thin filaments to be pulled towards the middle of the sarcomere.
+The Z line attached to the actin filaments is also pulled, leading to the shortening of the sarcomere.
+Hence, the length of the band remains constant as its original length, and the I-band shortens and the H-zone disappears.

 Q3.
 Describe the important steps in muscle contraction.